You have discovered a new species of archaea from a hot spring in... | Channels for Pearson+

 Textbook Question

 You have discovered a new species of archaea from a hot spring in Yellowstone National Park.
-After growing a pure culture of this organism, what strategy might you employ to sequence its genome?
+How would your strategy change if you were unable to grow the strain in culture?

 Verified Solution